-The maxSizeResponseScopedPDU is the maximum size of a scopedPDU to be included in a response message.
+The maxSizeResponseScopedPDU is the maximum size of a scopedPDU that a PDU's sender would be willing to accept.
 Note that the size of a scopedPDU does not include the size of the SNMP message header.

 3.4.2.
 Local Configuration Datastore